Meet the Judges

 Dr. Eiesha M. Williamson

 Blayke Adkinson is a native of Montgomery, Alabama.
 She grew up training at Centre for Performing Arts under the direction of Karen Jordan as a competitive dancer and teacher.
 Blayke was accepted into Troy University’s dance department on a dance and academic scholarship.
 She went on to earn her BFA in dance training under Dominique Angel, James Boyd, Thang Dao, Dante Puleio, and Adrienne Hicks.
 Blayke also trained under Teddy Forance through his mentorship program with CLIstudios.
 Blayke has been accepted on scholarship to numerous intensives, including but not limited to the following, Gus Giordano, Dance Theater of Harlem, Perry Mansfield, Peridance, and American Dance Festival.
+Blayke is now a company member of Fuerta Dance Company for their 2022-2023 season.
 Blayke has also been teaching and choreographing for various competitive dance studios for six years and has won numerous choreography awards.
 Blayke is very passionate about the art of dance and is so excited to be a part of the Inspire staff!

 Jacqueline Baligian is a dance educator/choreographer/producer with over 30 years of experience as a teacher, dancer, choreographer, and producer.
 After graduating from California State University, Los Angeles with a degree in theatre arts & dance, she moved to NYC where she was hired to co-direct the children’s dance program at the famed Broadway Dance Center.
 Also a performer, Jacqueline has danced in live industrials for Suave shampoo with the star of Modern Family, Sofia Vergara.
 Jacqueline also recently performed on the Rachael Ray Halloween Special with Rachael Ray, Pee Wee Herman, and Penn & Teller and on the Regis and Kelly Show, with Kelly Ripa and Nick Lachey.
 She recently choreographed the opening number, starring Jerry O’Connell for the Rachael Ray show’s first episode of the 6th season and was thrilled to be asked back to choreograph Rachael Ray’s 1,000th episode.
 She just completed work choreographing for the “Shakespeare Forum” in NYC, having choreographed Romeo & Juliet.
 As a producer, Jacqueline has assisted on dance segments for Good Morning America, the Today Show, the Food Network, and many more.